itchronicles/blog/content/posts/creating-cloudflare-certificate.md

 Let's break down the command:

-- `certbot certonly`: This tells certbot to only obtain the certificate without installing it
+- `certbot certonly`: This tells Certbot to only obtain the certificate without installing it
 - `--dns-cloudflare`: Specifies that we want to use the Cloudflare DNS challenge for domain validation
 - `--dns-cloudflare-credentials`: Points to the file containing our Cloudflare API token
 - `-d cert-test.itchronicles.org`: Specifies the domain name for the certificate we want to create

-Typically certbot will save the certificates in `/etc/letsencrypt/live/`
+Typically, Certbot will save the certificates in `/etc/letsencrypt/live/`.

-to validate the certificate, you can use the `certbot certificates` command.
+To validate the certificate, you can use the `certbot certificates` command.

 ```bash
 certbot certificates
 ```

-this will display the certificates and their status.
+This will display the certificates and their status.